-Use a thick-bottommed pan
+Use a thick-bottomed pan

 Even on a pellet grill, it isn’t unheard of for the bottoms of the rolls to cook faster than the tops.
 To counteract that, you want to make sure you are using a thick baking sheet, and watch them.

 I made so many rolls, I didn’t have enough of my thick pans and had to use some thinner cookie sheets.
-That caused some uneven browing to happen.
+That caused some uneven browning to happen.
 I solved it by turning a couple of 9×13 cake pans upside down on the grill and then put the cookie sheets with the rolls on top.
-It gave the pans a little more distance from the hottest part of the grill, and ensured my tops could finish before the bottoms burned.
+It gave the pans a little more distance from the hottest part of the grill and ensured my tops could finish before the bottoms burned.

 Notes if you use a gas or charcoal grill: